VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Introduction

-We evaluate our method on the StarCraft II MARL benchmarks \cite{samvelyan_starcraft_2019}.
-We have constantly observed its performance matching or surpassing the state-of-the-art with lower sample complexity.
-The most significant improvement is evident in a group of environments classified as \emph{Super-Hard}.
-They are characterized by a high diversity of unit types involved in complicated interactions and scalability problems that previous approaches struggled with.
-Our method consistently develops winning strategies for such challenges, while competing algorithms nearly fail to learn with regular sample sizes.
+We evaluate our method on well-known MARL environments including StarCraft II MARL benchmark (SMAC) \citep{samvelyan_starcraft_2019}, Multi-Agent MuJoCo (MAMuJoCo) \citep{Peng2020FACMACFM}, and Level-Based Foraging (LBF) \citep{Christianos10.5555/3495724.3496622}.
+We have constantly observed the performance of our approach matching or surpassing the state-of-the-art across a rich variety of tasks.
+The improvement in episodic returns is evident in MAMuJoCo and LBF test beds.
+Moreover, our method consistently develops winning strategies for \emph{Super-Hard} SMAC challenges, a group of scenarios characterized by a high diversity of unit types involved in complicated interactions.
 This reinforces the importance of our disentanglement approach for large-scale MARL tasks.